 Criminal defense attorneys understand that most defendants do not have extensive experience with the law, and so they expect defendants to have many questions related to their case.
 If you are unsure what you should ask, a quick Google search will give you some starting points for questions to ask a criminal defense attorney.

 Typical questions may include: the experience of the attorney and their staff in defending cases similar to yours, payment information, communication style and details about the court process.

 Contact the Law Office of Joni Eisenstein Today

 If you are in need of a criminal defense attorney in Oceanside or San Diego County, do not hesitate to contact the Law Office of Joni Eisenstein to schedule your consultation.
 By following the tips above, you can be prepared for your meeting and better equipped to decide if Joni Eisenstein is the right criminal defense attorney for you.

-With over 25 years of experience in the San Diego courts, attorney Joni Eisenstein is highly respected, skilled and tenacious when fighting for the rights of her clients.
+With years of experience in the San Diego courts since 2003, attorney Joni Eisenstein is highly respected, skilled and tenacious when fighting for the rights of her clients.